Have you ever found yourself in a panic, scrambling to prepare for a meeting that slipped your mind?

 👉 Both of these situations have one clear solution: email reminders.

-A simple yet well-crafted email is all it takes to remind attendees of upcoming events, ensuring everyone is fully prepared and in the loop about all future meetings.
+A simple yet well-crafted meeting email is all it takes to remind attendees of upcoming events, ensuring everyone is fully prepared and in the loop about all future meetings.

 In this article, we’ll guide you through the best practices for email reminders, show you three universal email reminders, and give you ready-made meeting reminder email templates for recruitment, sales, HR, coaching, UX, customer success, university admissions, and student services teams.